 Statute

 Ohio R.C.
-2953.38
+2953.36

 Survivors of trafficking in Ohio may petition to expunge a wide range of records, following a conviction for a prostitution-related offense.
 If a survivor has been convicted of soliciting, loitering, or prostitution, they can then apply to expunge the record of that and any other conviction, except for aggravated murder, murder, or rape.
 Survivors must demonstrate that these offenses were committed as a result of being a victim of trafficking.
+If a survivor has been convicted of a misdemeanor or felony of the fourth or fifth degree, they must show by clear and convincing evidence that their participation was a result of them being a victim of human trafficking

 Unfortunately, a hearing is always required in Ohio.
 Prosecutors are permitted to raise objections before trial, but the court can grant relief in spite of these objections.
 Also, survivors must pay a filing fee of $50 unless they can show they cannot afford it.